 Priest, Diocese of London, Ontario.
 Ordained 15 October 1971.
 1992: Charges of attempted buggery, indecent assault, gross indecency and assault causing bodily harm.
-CONVICTED. (offences transpired while, as a 20-year-old, Morrissey was a teacher and supervisor at St. John’s training school in Uxbridge, Ontario, He was 20-years-old at the time.)
+CONVICTED. (offences transpired while, as a 20-year-old, Morrissey was a teacher and supervisor at St. John’s training school in Uxbridge, Ontario.)
 Sentenced to 18 months.
 Morrissey appealed the conviction.
 The conviction on several charges of sex and physical abuse were set aside and a new trial ordered.
 The appeal on the conviction on one charge related to physical abuse was dismissed.
 The outcome of the order for a new trial is unknown.

 Bishops of London Diocese from time of Father Marshall’s ordination to present:

 Gerald Emmett Carter (17 February 1964 – 29 April 1978 -Appointed, Archbishop of Toronto, Ontario) John Michael Sherlock (7 July 1978 – 27 April 2002 ); Ronald Peter Fabbro, C.S.B.
 (27 Apr 2002 – - )

 Auxiliary Bishops: John Michael Sherlock (25 June 1974 — Bishop: 7 Jul 1978); Marcel André J. Gervais (19 Apr 1980 – 3 May 1985); Frederick Bernard Henry (18 April 1986 -o 24 Mar 1995); Richard John Grecco (5 December 1997 – 27 April 2002); Robert Anthony Daniels ( 21 September 2004 to 1 March 2011)